Progether/JAdventure/README.md

 Coding Standard/Convention/Style
 -------------------
-To help make code more readable, understandable, and consistent, each contributor should follow the set guidelines lain out below.
+To help make code more readable, understandable, and consistent, each contributor should follow the set guidelines laid out below.
 If you disagree with something or come across a style that has not been decided upon, make an issue or a pull request respectively for discussion on the best style.
 The standard will be decided based on either majority rule or official documentation (i.e. oracle coding standard).